lxmcf/vocal/README.md

 ### Struct and Class

-As outlined in [Rules]("#"), you should use never mix the use of class and struct and instead choose 1, however both will follow the same `CamalCase` naming convention:
+As outlined in [Coding Conventions]("#"), you should use never mix the use of class and struct and instead choose 1, however both will follow the same `CamalCase` naming convention:

 ```vala
 struct FooBar {